sierratjv/Batstone_Lab_UNIX_Tutorial/softwares.md

 # Bioinformatics softwares
 **Tips:**
-- For learning a program, read the official article about how the program works, and then read the manual on the official website for the command for running the program.
+- Read the official article about how the program works, and then read the manual on the official website for the command for running the program.
-- For running a program, run the program for one sample to check whether it runs correctly before running the program for all samples.

 ## Quality control tools
 ### FastQC